A great American classic, the patty melt recipe is a sandwich made with hamburger, melted cheese and onions.

 The Great American Patty Melt Recipe

 - Divide ground beef into four patties.
 Heat 12-inch skillet over medium heat.
 Melt 1 tablespoon of butter in skillet and add two of the beef patties.
-Season each beef patty with garlic salt and Worcestershire sauce.
+Season each beef patty with Stone House Seasoning and Worcestershire sauce.
 Cook until beef patty has browned on both sides, flipping once after about 5 minutes.
 Remove cooked beef patties from skillet and onto a plate.
 Repeat with remaining patties.

 - Wipe skillet clean with paper towels.
 Spread softened butter onto one side of bread and place onto skillet with the butter side down.
 Top bread with caramelized onions, then beef patty, and then with cheeses.
 Top with another slice of bread and spread the top with softened butter.
 Cooking two at a time, flip the patty melts once one side of the sandwich has reached a golden brown and toast the other, about 2 minutes.
 Cover with a lid to allow the cheese to melt more quickly, if needed.